Commercial Lease: Everything You Need to Know

 A commercial lease defines as a contract created for renting business property from an individual or another business.
 8 min read

-Before signing understand a commercial lease has different clauses than a residential lease so read carefully and ask questions.
+Before signing, understand that a commercial lease has different clauses than a residential lease so read carefully and ask questions.
 Terms defined in a residential contract may not define the same as in a commercial contract.

-A commercial lease may need to be viewed by a lawyer or paralegal to understand the obligations fully.
-Residential leases have standardized, but commercial leases have no standard form or even agreement.
-No caps or even rules exist on the amount the security deposit should be and are only defined by the agreement.
+- A commercial lease may need to be viewed by a lawyer or paralegal to understand the obligations fully.

 Having a talk lets the landlord know the tenant’s business needs better.
 Often landlords will extend special offers to accommodate a business tenant.
 Make sure that those agreements get into the contract.